Crossrail business rate supplement

 Crossrail will connect the outer suburbs and Heathrow to the West End, City and Canary Wharf.
 It is pivotal to the future of London’s economy and the increased earnings – from new jobs and quicker journeys – will benefit businesses across London.

 It is the single largest investment in London’s infrastructure for decades, employing up to 14,000 people at the peak of construction.
-Crossrail services are due to commence on the Shenfield to Liverpool Street section in 2017 and through central London in 2018 followed by a phased introduction of services on the rest of the route.
+Crossrail services are due to start on the Shenfield to Liverpool Street section in 2017 and through central London in 2018, followed by a phased introduction of services on the rest of the route.

 Developments in the construction and financing of Crossrail

-The Mayor of London agreed a settlement with the Government in October 2010 for the Crossrail route and secured investment for the upgrade of the tube.
+The Mayor of London agreed a settlement with the government in October 2010 for the Crossrail route and secured investment for the upgrade of the Tube.
 Crossrail is now under construction at its key sites across London.
-In April 2012, the Mayor introduced a community infrastructure planning (CIL) levy on new developments in London to finance Crossrail.
-This is paid for by the developer.
-Find out more at www.london.gov.uk

 Does my business have to pay the Crossrail BRS?

 Your rates bill makes clear if you are liable to pay the BRS.
-The Crossrail BRS is applied only to assessments (eg business and other non-domestic premises) on the local rating lists of the 32 London boroughs and City of London Corporation with a rateable value of more than £55,000.
-Over 80 per cent of non-domestic properties in London are therefore exempt.
+The Crossrail BRS is applied only to assessments (for example business and other non-domestic premises) on the local rating lists of the 32 London boroughs and City of London Corporation with a rateable value of more than £55,000.
+Over 80 per cent of non domestic properties in London are therefore exempt.

 How much do I pay if my property’s rateable value is above £55,000?